-I was determined to go off the usual tourist routes like Philip Island and the Great Ocean Road in this jaunt to Melbourne, and when an email came in from the Walhalla’s Star Hotel, our first stop on our epic Gippsland Roadtrip, telling us that by no account were we to trust the GPS to get to Walhalla, I was inordinately pleased that we were getting a true off-the-beaten-path experience here.
+I was determined to go off the usual tourist routes like Philip Island and the Great Ocean Road in this jaunt to Melbourne, and when an email came in from the Walhalla’s Star Hotel, our first stop on our epic Gippsland Roadtrip, telling us that by no account were we to trust the GPS to get to Walhalla, I was inordinately pleased that we were about to embark on a true off-the-beaten-path experience.

 Walhalla turned out to be a tiny, tiny town in the Stringers Creek Valley of Victoria’s Great Dividing Range, near the awesomely named Baw Baw National Park.
 This little town is made up of one long main road and you could probably count the number of buildings in this town if you wanted to.